lqvp/cider2misskey/README.md

-# Cider + Vue 3 + TypeScript + Vite
+# Misskey NowPlaying for Cider 2

 **(Requires Cider 2.5 or later)**

-This is a template/boilerplate for creating Cider plugins using Vue 3, TypeScript, and Vite.
+Automatically (or manually) post your Cider Now Playing track to Misskey.

 ## Starting a new plugin project
 Using **Node**